liorhassin/liorhassin/README.md

 ## 🔭 Currently Working On

 - **Full-Stack Learning:** Actively studying advanced full-stack concepts including **GraphQL**, **Serverless Architectures**, and **Microservices**.
 Exploring how to integrate these technologies into new projects and contributing to open-source projects.
-- **RadiantEcho:** My own implementation of a game engine for future projects.
-[Link to project](https://github.com/liorhassin/RadiantEcho)
+- **RadiantEcho:** My own implementation of a game engine for future projects [RadiantEcho](https://github.com/liorhassin/RadiantEcho)

 ## 🛠️ Technologies and Tools